roydegeest/rakwireless-docs/docs/en-us/quick-start/rak8212/device-firmware-setup.md

 />

 ::: tip Note:
-If connection is unsuccessful, please recheck the connections between the RAK8212 iTracker Pro, JTAG, and the connecting wires.
+:pencil: If connection is unsuccessful, please recheck the connections between the RAK8212 iTracker Pro, JTAG, and the connecting wires.
 :::

 8.Open the download firmware of the RAK8212 iTracker Pro by dragging it into the window as shown in the image below: